FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 Third example.
 Exceed ratio 50%, goal duration sum two seconds, one trial present with duration one second and zero loss.
-An imaginary trial is added with duration one second and zero forwarding rate.
+Imaginary trial is added with duration one second and zero forwarding rate.
 Median would touch both trials, so the conditional throughput is the forwarding rate of the one non-imaginary trial.
 As that had zero loss, the value is equal to the offered load.